 A 3-way catalytic (TWC) converter is used on most newer cars and trucks in order to control the exhaust emissions of hydrocarbons (HC), carbon monoxide (CO), and oxides of nitrogen (NOx).
-The catalyst within the converter promotes a chemical reaction which oxidizes the HC and the CO that is present in the exhaust gas.
+This is mandated by the federal gonvernment and must be present on your vehicle.
+The catalyst chemicals within the converter promotes a chemical reaction which oxidizes the HC and the CO that is present in the exhaust gas.

 More Auto Repair Help